1-316-347-7529

 us

-Welcome to Kairos Counseling LLC, where we offer a comprehensive range of integrated, evidence-based mental health care therapy to individuals, relationship partners, and families in Wichita and throughout the State of Kansas.
+Welcome to Kairos Counseling LLC, where we offer a comprehensive range of integrated, evidence-based mental health care therapy to individuals, relationship partners, and families in Wichita and throughout the State of Kansas via secure video connection.

 Our highly skilled therapists are LGBTQ affirming experts with specialized education and training in individual, couple, consensual multi-partner and family therapy.
 We use a wide range of therapeutic techniques and interventions to assist you with achieving your personal life goals and would love to assist you with your journey.